eckepecke/bsv-edutask/lab-assignments/lab-unit-1-assignment-1-2-3.md

 #### Using the template for Test Design Technique

 The template to arrive at test cases was used, see Appendix.
+The docstring for the function was used to go through the template.

 ##### Step 1: Identify Actions and Expected Outcomes